Democratic Autonomous Administration of North and East Syria: Syria's independence and rule of the Ba'ath Party

 The response of northern Syrian parties and movements to the policies of Hafez al-Assad's Ba'athist government varied greatly.
 Some parties opted for resistance, whereas others such as the Kurdish Democratic Progressive Party and the Assyrian Democratic Party attempted to work within the system, hoping to bring about changes through soft pressure.
 In general, parties that openly represented certain ethnic and religious minorities were not allowed to participate in elections, but their politicians were occasionally allowed to run as Independents.
 Some Kurdish politicians won seats during the Syrian elections in 1990.
 The government also recruited Kurdish officials, in particular as mayors, to ease ethnic relations.
 Regardless, northern Syrian ethnic groups remained deliberately underrepresented in the bureaucracy, and many Kurdish majority areas were run by Arab officials from other parts of the country.
 Security and intelligence agencies worked hard to suppress dissidents, and most Kurdish parties remained underground movements.
-The government monitored, though generally allowed this "sub-state activity" because the northern minorities including the Kurds rarely caused unrest with the exception of the 2004 Qamishli riots.
+The government monitored, though generally allowed this "sub-state activity" because the northern minorities including the Kurds rarely caused unrest with the exception of the 2004 Qamishli massacre.
 The situation improved after the death of Hafez al-Assad and the election of his son, Bashar al-Assad, under whom the number of Kurdish officials grew.

 Despite the Ba'athist internal policies which officially suppressed a Kurdish identity, the Syrian government allowed the Kurdistan Workers' Party (PKK) to set up training camps from 1980.
 The PKK was a militant Kurdish group led by Abdullah Öcalan which was waging an insurgency against Turkey.
 Syria and Turkey were hostile toward each other at the time, resulting in the use of the PKK as proxy group.
 The party began to deeply influence the Syrian Kurdish population in the Afrin and Ayn al-Arab Districts, where it promoted Kurdish identity through music, clothing, popular culture, and social activities.
 In contrast, the PKK remained much less popular among Kurds in al-Hasakah Governorate, where other Kurdish parties maintained more influence.
 Many Syrian Kurds developed a long-lasting sympathy for the PKK, and a large number, possibly more than 10,000, joined its insurgency in Turkey.
 A rapprochement between Syria and Turkey brought an end to this phase in 1998, when Öcalan and the PKK were formally expelled from northern Syria.
 Regardless, the PKK maintained a clandestine presence in the region.

 In 2002, the PKK and allied groups organized the Kurdistan Communities Union (KCK) to implement Öcalan's ideas in various Middle Eastern countries.
 A KCK branch was also set up in Syria, led by Sofi Nureddin and known as "KCK-Rojava".
 In an attempt to outwardly distance the Syrian branch from the PKK, the Democratic Union Party (PYD) was established as de facto Syrian "successor" of the PKK in 2003.
-The "People's Protection Units" (YPG), a paramilitary wing of the PYD, was also founded during this time, but remained dormant.
+The "People's Defense Units" (YPG), a paramilitary wing of the PYD, was also founded during this time, but remained dormant.